donox/sst_static/support/admin_pages/editor_commands.md

 ###Command: process_single_folder, Command set: (top, content)
 The command *process_single_folder* is used to select which folder at its level is to be processed.
 It may occur more than once in a command_set.

+###Command: story, Command set: (story)
+The command *story* is the working command that handles a story destined for the site.
+There are a number of variants including the ability to process docx files and template created files.
+The specific work performed is determined by the content of the folder and specifications in the **meta.txt** file.

+There are three types of content, each optional:

+1. **Story**.
+There may be a single document resulting in a markdown file and ultimately a single web page.
+A story may be either a *Word document* or it may be a *YAML file* that provides the content needed by a pre-existing template.

+2. **Photos**.
+There may be an arbitrary number of photos which are generally referenced by an included story, but, in fact, are independent and can be referenced from any other content.
+If there are photos, there must be a *photos.txt* file specifying the pathnames where the photos are to be stored in the site's *images* directory.
+The photo.txt file is a list of pathnames for the photos.
+Each photo in the folder **must** match the last segment of a pathname in photos.txt.
+Note that care needs to be taken on ensuring filenames have no spaces and that capitalization matches.

+3. **Galleries**.
+There may be an arbitrary number of galleries of photos.
+A gallery is in its own folder.
+Each folder within the parent folder is assumed to contain a gallery.
+The structure of a gallery folder is described under the *SYS_ADMIN/Shortcodes* page.